lyteword/chspurgeon-tod/volume-3/psalm-73.md

 **Verse 17.**

-1\.Entrance into the place of fellowship with God, it privileges, and the way thereto.
+1\.
+Entrance into the place of fellowship with God, it privileges, and the way thereto.

-2\.Lessons learned in that hallowed place; the text mentions one.
+2\.
+Lessons learned in that hallowed place; the text mentions one.

-3\.Practical influence of the fellowship, and the instruction.
+3\.
+Practical influence of the fellowship, and the instruction.

 **Verses 17-18.** The sinner's end; See "Spurgeon's Sermons," No. 486.

 **Verse 18.** *Thou didst set them in slippery places.*

-1\.It implies that they were always exposed to *sudden, unexpected destruction.*
+1\.
+It implies that they were always exposed to *sudden, unexpected destruction.*

 As he that walks in slippery places is every moment liable to fall, he cannot foresee one moment whether he shall stand or fall the next; and when he does fall, he falls at once without warning.

-2\.They are liable to fall *of* themselves, without being thrown down by the hand of another; as he that stands or walks on slippery ground needs nothing but his own weight to throw him down.
+2\.
+They are liable to fall *of* themselves, without being thrown down by the hand of another; as he that stands or walks on slippery ground needs nothing but his own weight to throw him down.

-3\.There is nothing that keeps wicked men at any one moment out of hell but the mere pleasure of God. *Jonathan Edwards.*
+3\.
+There is nothing that keeps wicked men at any one moment out of hell but the mere pleasure of God. *Jonathan Edwards.*

 **Verses 18-20.** The end of the wicked is,

-1\.Near: *Thou hast set,* etc. It may happen at any time.
+1\.
+Near: *Thou hast set,* etc. It may happen at any time.

-2\.Judicial: *Thou bringest,* etc.
+2\.
+Judicial: *Thou bringest,* etc.

-3\.Sudden: *How are they,* etc.
+3\.
+Sudden: *How are they,* etc.

-4\.Tormenting: *They are utterly consumed,* etc.
+4\.
+Tormenting: *They are utterly consumed,* etc.

-5\.Eternal: Left to themselves; gone from the mind of God; and disregarded as a dream when one awaketh.
+5\.
+Eternal: Left to themselves; gone from the mind of God; and disregarded as a dream when one awaketh.
 No after act respecting them, either for deliverance or annihilation.

 **Verse 19.** The first sight and sense of hell by a proud and wealthy sinner, who has just died in peace.